TEAMMATES/teammates/docs/ide-setup.md

    1. Check `Use auto-import` and uncheck `Create separate module per source set`.
    1. Ensure `Create directories for empty content root automatically` is unchecked.
    1. Ensure `Use default gradle wrapper` is selected.
-   1. Ensure for `Gradle JVM:` that a JDK 8 with a name of `1.8` is selected.
+   1. Ensure for `Gradle JVM:` that a JDK 8 is selected.
    1. Click `Finish`.
 Wait for the indexing process to complete.
    1. You should see a dialog box with the message:\
       `Frameworks detected: Google App Engine Standard, Angular CLI frameworks are detected.`.\